 The fact is that sales teams need to be thinking differently about sales and marketing.
-The internet has become an information superhighway, making buyers less reliant on sales teams and retailers for information.
+The internet has become an information superhighway, making buyers less reliant on retailers for information.
 Instead, people can read reviews and do research before making purchasing decisions.
 This shift in society’s attitudes towards buying indicates a larger change in how the introduction to digital has changed the market, and with it, the content and methods that are valued by consumers.
-This has allowed methods like content marketing to not only expand, but thrive in this education focused environment.
+This has allowed methods like content marketing to not only expand but thrive in this education-focused environment.

-When salespeople are cold calling prospects, they’re taking a risk.
-More often than not, when they do reach a person willing to talk to them, that person may not be ready to buy, and more so, they may not remember the sales call later on when they are.
-The reason sales faces this issue is simple — the message they’re promotion only aligns with people ready to make a purchasing decision.
-But time and time again, we’ve acknowledged that most of the people sales will talk to are not in fact sales ready.
+When salespeople are cold calling prospects, they are taking a risk.
+Often, when they do reach a person willing to talk to them, that person may not be ready to buy.
+Even more so, they may not remember the sales call later on when they are ready to buy.
+The reason sales face this issue is simple — the message they are promoting only aligns with people ready to purchase.
+But time and time again, we’ve acknowledged that most of the people sales talk to are not sales-ready.
 This means that the message in question will fall on deaf ears.
-For sales and marketing that takes an educational approach, the message is different, and can aligned to a potential customer at any point in the buyer’s journey.
-What education allows for is a discussion — one that answers the important questions no matter where the buyer is in their journey.

-Education also allows a business to be an industry leader.
-Providing straightforward, educational information on a product or service (or even the industry surrounding that product or service) establishes credit as a trusted source.
-When a business offers information at each level of the buyer’s journey, from awareness level information to specifications at the purchase stage, a business not only establishes reliability, but is able to stay relevant to those not ready to buy yet.
-This allows a business to stay in the game longer, so when a prospect is indeed sales ready, they have someone in mind with a positive reputation.
+Education allows for a discussion — one that answers the important questions no matter where the customer is in their buyer’s journey.
+It also allows a business to be an industry leader.
+Providing straightforward, educational information on a product or service establishes credit as a trusted source.
+When a business offers information at each level of the buyer’s journey, they establish reliability and stay relevant to those not ready to buy.
+This allows a company to stay in the game longer, so when a prospect is sales-ready, they have someone in mind with a positive reputation.

 The benefit here is two-fold:

-2. The leads that sales does speak to are qualified — that is, they meet a specific predetermined criteria of an ideal customer and information on them is pre-gathered, making the lead a strong fit, and therefore, more likely to convert into a customer, keeping sales from spending time on customers that are less likely to buy.
-Education as a sales tool allows for a more efficiency in this regard, and can even help lessen the sales cycle over time.
+2. The leads that sales does speak to are qualified — that is, they meet a specific predetermined criteria of an ideal customer.
+Information on them is pre-gathered, making the lead a strong fit, and therefore, more likely to convert into a customer.
+This keeps sales from spending time on customers that are less likely to buy.
+Education as a sales tool allows for more efficiency in this regard, and can even help lessen the sales cycle over time.

-As the Internet continues to be a primary source of information for people, the tendency toward the education based methodologies of content and inbound marketing will continue to lead the online buyer’s journey.
-Whether or not sales teams get aboard with this mindset of education as sales will be a major factor in the levels of success they will see over time.
+As the internet continues to be a primary source of information, the tendency toward the education-based methodologies of content will lead the online buyer’s journey.
+Whether or not sales teams get on board with this mindset will be a major factor in their level of success.